clings to the dead native wood hard

 Diet

-Saprotrophic: feeds on dead wood of native trees, particularly beech and podocarps.
-Grows on fallen logs, stumps and standing deadwood.
+Saprotrophic: feeds on dead wood of native trees, particularly beech and podocarps in forest environments.

 Habitat

 Grows on dead wood in native forests.
-Forms large, hoof-shaped brown to greyish-brown brackets with a hard, woody texture and white to cream pore surface underneath.
+Forms large, hoof-shaped brown brackets with hard, woody texture.

 Range

-Throughout North and South Islands on dead wood in native forests, particularly beech and podocarp forests.
-Most common in South Island beech forests and North Island central plateau.
+Throughout North and South Islands on dead wood in native forests, particularly beech and podocarp stands.

 Endemism